 The purpose of Phi Theta Kappa shall be to recognize and encourage scholarship among two-year college students.
 To achieve this purpose, Phi Theta Kappa shall provide opportunity for the development of leadership and service, for an intellectual climate for exchange of ideas and ideals, for lively fellowship between scholars, and for stimulation of interest in continuing academic excellence.

-- Vice-President (VP) of Fellowship and Fundraising, Jessica Gobel
+- Vice-President (VP) of Fellowship and Fundraising, Vacant

 - VP of Scholarship, Jonah Jericho

 Our chapter here at National Park College is Alpha Beta Psi.
-During the Spring 2021
+During the 2021-2022

-Regional Convention, Alpha Beta Psi won six awards and recognitions.
+year, Alpha Beta Psi won eight awards and recognitions regionally and internationally.

 Service to NPC and the Community

 The College Project is devised to create a positive relationship between PTK and the administration of NPC.
 The project is designed to specifically assist the administration in any project that supports our college.

 The Honors in Action is an Honors Program which allows members the chance to learn and practice problem-solving skills.
 The project requires academic research on various themes related to the Honors Study Topic, collaborative meetings, and an action project based on a need that arises during the research and meetings.